This content is provided by Chambers based on our research. Learn more about our methodology.

 Has a notable ability to handle complex possession proceedings.
 He is also frequently instructed in anti-social behaviour cases, disrepair claims and homelessness appeals.
 His impressive practice has seen him make several appearances in the High Court and Court of Appeal, often in leading cases.

 "Riccardo is brilliant as an advocate.
 He is very user-friendly and incredibly professional and approachable."

 Recent work: Acted for Hertsmere Borough Council in a homelessness appeal, in which the claimant questioned the local authority's use of an outside contractor for its homelessness function.

 Talented junior who receives regular instructions in anti-social behaviour injunctions, homelessness appeals and possession claims.
 He is notable for acting in cases where the Equality Act and public law defences are raised.
 Kohli is highly experienced at tribunal level and has served as sole counsel in the Court of Appeal.
 His broad practice also sees him advising on fire safety and leasehold disputes.

-Junior with a growing reputation for his local government and social housing practice.
+Junior with a strong reputation for his local government and social housing practice.
 He routinely undertakes housing work on behalf of local authorities and registered providers, and offers notable expertise across the areas of planning, regeneration and procurement.
 Beglan has considerable experience of appearing before the High Court and appellate courts, and is noted for his experience of judicial review procedures.